MassimoGirondi/dncs-lab/README.md

 Other routes can be found in them, like the ones that announce the Vagrant management network.
 These can be ignored.

-This configuration does not provide Internet access, which can be granted configuring a specific route on one of the two routers or on all hosts (even if this break the default gateway concept).
+This configuration does not provide Internet access, which can be granted configuring a specific route on one of the two routers.

-A static routing configuration is provided in the [`static-routing` branch](https://github.com/MassimoGirondi/dncs-lab/tree/dynamic_routing).

 # Web server